 Bodies.
 There are definitely bodies scattered around the far side of the hallway.
 Not the way they were downstairs, though.
 The grenade didn't make it through the second set of bars, and those probably obstructed some of the shrapnel too.
 I can't tell if any of the corpses is Carlson, but the good news is that the grenade definitely left a small crater in the floor.
 That means we can probably use grenades to blast our way around the bars, if it comes down to that.
 We'd just need enough space to get Scrawny through, then he could pull the lever and get us out.

 Scrawny.
 I should check in with him.
 I pull out my radio.
 "Yo, Wheels here.
-My ears are out again, but I've cleared out the police from B2.
+My ears are out again, so I won't hear your reply, but I've cleared out the police from B2.
 I'm going to stay up here for now and keep an eye on things while my hearing comes back.
 Tell the guys downstairs that everything's under control up here, and try to let me know if you see whatever's left of the police doing anything interesting.
 And keep an eye on those lab coats so they don't sneak up on you!"

 What I leave unsaid is that I need some time to rest.
 Especially after hauling myself up twelve flights of stairs in a hurry.
 I slump down against the door, pull out my water bottle and some granola, and try to ignore the stinging, itching feeling in my side and my throbbing back.
 This is going to be a long night.